BA in International Studies

-The curriculum leading to a B.A. in International Studies degree consists of 33 semester hours of coursework (11 courses) and the fulfillment of a language proficiency requirement.
+The curriculum leading to a BA in International Studies degree consists of 33 semester hours of coursework (11 courses) and the fulfillment of a language proficiency requirement.
 Courses completed to satisfy the language requirement do not count toward the 33 semester hours of coursework.
-As many as three courses may simultaneously fulfill the requirements of the international studies major and any other major in the College of Arts and Sciences.
+As many as three courses may simultaneously fulfill the requirements of the international studies major and any other major or minor in the College of Arts and Sciences.

 - INTS 101 Introduction to International Studies